jvfe/TextProc/README.md

 Toy REST API for basic text processing

-This was made as a weekend project to learn Flask and basic NLP.
+This was made as a weekend project to learn FastAPI/Flask and basic NLP.

-It's a Flask RESTful API with CRUD capabilities that can also do some basic text processing.
+It's a FastAPI API with CRUD capabilities that can also do some basic text processing.

+- Using SQLAlchemy/Pydantic for DB
+- And simple text processing functions that use NLTK/Gensim.

+There's also a flask version (`flask.py`):

 - Using SQLAlchemy and Flask-Marshmallow for DB
 - Flask-RESTful for the actual REST resources